 Billy Madison is a hilarious Adam Sandler movie, but despite being a fan favorite, it only scored 40% on Rotten Tomatoes.
 The movie is about a man-child who needs to repeat all of his education in order to inherit his father's hotel empire.
 Fans still love this movie though, and the audience score on Rotten Tomatoes is 79%.

 24. Event Horizon (1997)

 This deep space sci-fi horror film is about the crew on a rescue mission to uncover what happened to the passengers and crew on board the Event Horizon spaceship.
 But as the rescue team investigates the situation, they realize it's more horrible than they ever imagined.
 This suspenseful and imaginative film only scored 33% on Rotten Tomatoes.

 Despite the comedic musical numbers and the fact that it's based on a terrific Saturday Night Live skit, A Night at the Roxbury only ranks 11% on Rotten Tomatoes.
 When two low-achieving brothers have a chance encounter with a celebrity, they're invited to a fancy nightclub.
 There, they dream of a life they've always wanted.

-Maya (she/they) is a queer entertainment and culture journalist.
-They cover interviews, reviews, roundups, news, and more.
-She loves horror, history, and creativity.
+Maya (she/they) is a queer entertainment and culture journalist from Worcester, MA with bylines in publications like Pulse Magazine, HorrorPress, CM Pride, Fangoria, and TransLash News & Narrative.
+They cover interviews, reviews, roundups, news, and more in the entertainment and lifestyle space.
+She loves horror, LGBTQ+ representation, and creativity.
 They hope their writing both entertains readers and inspires them to think critically.
-Her favorite pastimes include needle felting, gaming, and drawing.